 This will lead to an evolution for most web designer jobs from designing websites towards adding value to the process of finding new visitors and converting them into leads.

-If you’d like to talk about your business and how a website should fit into your strategy, schedule a free consultation so I can help you determine the best purpose for your business website.
+If you’d like to talk about your business and how a website should fit into your strategy, schedule a free consultation so we can work together determine if and when a website would be the right solution for you.